 The Brunner Test comes from a late 80's bankruptcy case, Brunner v New York State Higher Education Services, Corp..
 In that case, the student loan borrower was trying to discharge a federal student loan due to hardship.

-As a result, courts defined it for themselves.
+As a result, courts had to define it for themselves.
 The Brunner Test was an attempt by one court to try and define student loan undue hardship.

 Here's my analysis of the Brunner cases.